peterlin456/Grocery-List-Manager/GroupProject/Design-Team/design-discussion.md

 2. Easy to identify all the classes

 Con:
-1.Bad diagram style
+1. Bad diagram style
-2.Database class is not necessary
+2. Database class is not necessary
-3.Missing return type for operations
+3. Missing return type for operations

 #### Design 4
 ---